miafranc/fakenews2020/README.md

 This repository contains the Python code for the experiments described in the paper:

 > Z. Bodó.
-Fake news detection using no external knowledge.
+Fake news detection without external knowledge.
 Submitted to MDIS 2020.

 ## Command-line interface